-Classrooms are located in the lower level of the Church.
-A wheelchair lift is available if necessary.
+Classrooms are in the lower level of the church.
+A wheelchair life is available if necessary.

-A Home Study program is available for Grades One through Six, and requires parental attendance at meetings with the Catechetical Coordinator.
-A student year-end summary evaluation will be conducted by the Catechetical Coordinator.
+A Home Study program is available for Grades One through Six and requires attendance at periodically throughout the year.
+Advent, Christmas, Lent & Easter.

-Catechism classes are offered for Kindergarten through Six.
+Catechism classes are offered for Grade One through Six.
 Annual registration is required.
 Registration forms are available for download here (click on the appropriate links):

 Please print off the appropriate registration forms.
 Hard copies of forms are also available next to the Catechetics Office at the Church.

-Please submit completed and signed form(s), with the registration fee to the Catechetics Office at Holy Redeemer.
-Class start date is to be determined.
+Please submit completed and signed form(s), with the registration fee to the Catechetical Coordinator at Holy Redeemer Parish office.
+Classes will begin October 7.

 Preparation to receive a Sacrament is a separate program held in addition to the regular Catechism Program.
 Children will be eligible to enroll in Sacramental preparation only after completing one full year in the Catechism Program at Holy Redeemer (or elsewhere as validated).
 A copy of the child's Baptismal certificate is required.